Construction and On-site Performance of the LHAASO WFCTA Camera: The SiPM Camera

-A 50 MHz, 12-bit analog-to-digital convertor (ADC) digitizes the amplified signals, and feeds them to a field-programmable gate array (FPGA) so as to discriminate between signals and noise according to a given threshold.
+A 50 MHz, 12 bit analog-to-digital converter (ADC, AD 9249, Analog Devices) digitizes the amplified signals with a resolution of 0.5~mV/ADC-count, and feeds them to a field programmable gate array (FPGA, XC6SLX100T-FGG676, Xilinx) discriminating between signals and noise according to a given threshold.
 A single-pixel trigger is issued when the signal exceeds the threshold.
-In this case, this trigger is sent to the trigger board, while the data are buffered in a pipeline and readout only if a telescope trigger is issued by the trigger board.
-A telescope trigger is issued when the number of triggered pixels exceeds a threshold number and their distribution has a circular (for Cherenkov mode) or linear (for fluorescence mode) pattern in a time window of 1.92~us.
-When a telescope trigger is issued, an FPGA frames the pixel data into a set of TCP/IP packets, stamps them with a White Rabbit time mark~\cite{whiterabbit_lip,duqiang01} and sends them to the data center.
+In this case, the trigger is sent to the trigger board, while the data are buffered in a pipeline and readout only if a telescope trigger is issued by the trigger board.
+A telescope trigger is issued when the number of triggered pixels exceeds a threshold number and their distribution has a circular (for Cherenkov mode) or linear (for fluorescence mode) pattern in a time window of 1.92~$\mu$s.
+When a telescope trigger is issued, the FPGA frames the waveform data of triggered pixels into a set of TCP/IP packets, stamps them with a White Rabbit time mark~\cite{whiterabbit_lip,duqiang01} and sends them to the data center.
 In the data center, a final shower-trigger decision is made based on triggers from other WFCTA telescopes and/or other LHAASO detectors.
+The waveform data of each pixel is composed of 28 points, and each point is the sum of 4 consecutive original sampling points with a sampling interval of 20 ns.
+The signal charge is obtained by integrating the waveform with a time window of 320 ns (one point before the pulse peak and two points after the peak) and subtracting the baseline of the waveform.